frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-the-list-of-posts.md

   <img alt="Frontity in the browser" src="../assets/part3img9.png">
 </p>

-And if we click a link we can see finally see the text "This is a post".
+And if we click a link we can finally see the text "This is a post".

 <p>
   <img alt="Frontity in the browser" src="../assets/part3img10.png">